Blog / 2012 / Why People Commission Portraits of Themselves

 Running a close second to this is the desire to have a complete pair.
 One spouse won’t sit without the other because that wouldn’t represent who they are.
 This can also happen with families: one person wants everyone in the family painted and so it seems wrong for the client not to commission her or his own portrait as well.

-Along those same lines, a person may commission a portrait of her or him self as a way to honor a special relationship.
-The painting isn’t about the person doing the commissioning: it’s about the interaction between the client and the other subject.
+Along those same lines, a person may commission a portrait of themselves as a way to honor a special relationship.
+The painting isn’t about the person doing the commissioning: it’s about the interaction between them and the other subject.

 Sometimes people commission me to paint their portraits simply because they like my work.